A Max-Correlation White Noise Test for Weakly Dependent Time Series: Introduction

-Model (\ref{reg_model}) is assumed correct in some sense, whether $H_{0}$ is true or not.
-Thus, $\theta _{0}$ should be thought of as a pseudo-true value that can be identified, usually by a moment condition \citep{KullbackLeibler1951,Sawa1978}.
+Notice $\epsilon _{t}$ need not have a zero conditional mean: we do not require, e.g., $E[\epsilon _{t}|x_{t-1}]$ $=$ $0$ $a.s.$ This implies that we do not require $\sigma _{t}^{2}(\theta _{0})$ to be a conditional variance.
+Together, (\ref{reg_model}) allows for model mis-specification.
+Nevertheless, (\ref{reg_model}) is assumed correct in some sense, whether $ H_{0}$ is true or not, in view of $E[\epsilon _{t}]$ $=$ $0$ and possibly other moment conditions used to identify $\theta _{0}$.
+Thus, $\theta _{0}$ should be thought of as a pseudo-true value that can be identified, often by unconditional moment conditions \citep{KullbackLeibler1951,Sawa1978}.
+Complete assumptions are given in Section \ref{sec:max_corr}: see especially Assumption \ref{assum:plug}.